-Because sex geeking doesn’t pay all the bills (yet?), I still make a chunk of my living as a freelance language professional.
+Because sex geeking doesn’t pay all the bills, I make a chunk of my living as a freelance language professional.
 It occurred to me recently that if I made it easier for pervs and queers to find out about my services, I might get more language work of the type that really turns my crank!
 Read on if you want details about what I do.

 When it comes to language work, I’m a jack-of-all-trades.
-Variety keeps me happy!
 As an editor, I can provide substantive, structural, stylistic and copy editing, as well as research, fact-checking and proofreading.
-As a French-to-English translator, I’m very familiar with topic-specific jargon used by LGBT communities and in areas such as feminist studies, queer theory and sexuality studies, among others.
+As a French-to-English translator, I’m very familiar with topic-specific jargon used by LGBT community organizations and in areas such as feminist studies, queer theory and sexuality studies, among others.
 As a writer, I have experience in marketing, communications, journalism, essays and feature writing, scholarly writing, short fiction and more.
 (Take a look at my writing portfolio!)

-Here are a few examples of the work I’ve done as a queer, sex-positive editor, proofreader and translator.
+If you’d like to get a sense of my wider professional work, check out my LinkedIn profile.
+Here are a few examples of the work I’ve done as a queer, sex-positive editor and translator specifically.

 - Université de Montréal Sexuality and Gender: Risk and Resilience Research Team: I am the team’s go-to translator for scholarly research materials on homophobia in high schools, the LGBT population’s use of health services and other related topics.
 Materials have included surveys, web content, conference presentations, scholarly articles, research reports and more.